DefinitelyNotASquid/UnicodeApi/README.md

 # UnicodeApi
-Api for providing Uniform unicode sections to minecraft plugins
+Api for providing Uniform unicode sections to minecraft plugins.